 You're a real estate agent and your website has listings for apartments for sale throughout Florida.
 If a customer is searching for apartments in Miami, you'll want to send them to your landing page with Miami apartments, rather than Orlando apartments.

 Let's say you own a bicycle repair shop in downtown Chicago.
-With location extensions, a customer near your store who searches for bicycle repair shops can see your ad, along with your full address and phone number, and head your way with his flat tire.
+With location assets, a customer near your store who searches for bicycle repair shops can see your ad, along with your full address and phone number, and head your way with his flat tire.

 Exclude regions that don't perform well